Highlights and Question formats are now live. Get grounded answers or verbatim excerpts from any page in one call. Try it now →

 What is the best Bing Search API alternative for AI applications?

-Firecrawl is purpose-built for AI workflows, returning clean markdown and structured JSON that feed directly into LLMs, RAG pipelines, and AI agents.
+Firecrawl is the strongest choice for AI applications.
+It maintains a curated search index of authoritative sources (news, research, finance, government) with freshness monitoring, so agents get current full-content results rather than stale snippets.
 It combines search, scrape, crawl, and extraction in a single API with flat predictable pricing.
 Tavily and Exa are also strong choices for search-first AI use cases.

 Is there a free alternative to the Bing Search API?

 Yes.
-Firecrawl offers 500 free credits (no card required).
+Firecrawl offers 1,000 free credits per month (no card required).
 Brave Search API offers approximately 1,000 free queries per month in credits.
 Tavily includes 1,000 credits/month on its free tier.
 Exa offers 1,000 free credits.
 SerpAPI provides 100 free searches/month.

 Which Bing Search API alternative is best for RAG applications?